-If you like to add Kubernetes Dashboard to setup and configure pods via UI.
-You can install Kubernetes Dashboard that is free to install.
-Go ahead and execute below command.
+If you like to add Kubernetes Dashboard to Setup and configure pods via UI.
+You can install Kubernetes Dashboard, which is free to install.
+Go ahead and execute the below command.

 $ kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/master/src/deploy/recommended/kubernetes-dashboard.yaml

-Once you have executed above command.
-The pod will go in
+Once you have executed the above command.
+The pod will go into

 ContainerCreating status.
-You can check the status by executing below command.
+You can check the status by executing the below command.

 sudo kubectl get pods --all-namespaces

-Try executing above command every 30 secs until the pod status becomes
+Try executing the above command every 30 secs until the pod status becomes

 running.
-Once it is in running status, you can create proxy url to access the dashboard from your local system where kubernetes components are installed.
-I will create another tutorial soon that will show you how to setup kubernetes client components to manage kubernetes cluster remotely.
-But if you want to know how to access dashboard, go ahead and execute below command.
+Once it is in running status, you can create a proxy URL to access the dashboard from your local system where Kubernetes components are installed.
+I will create another tutorial soon that will show you how to Setup Kubernetes client components to manage Kubernetes cluster remotely.
+But if you want to know how to access the dashboard, go ahead and execute the below command.

 sudo kubectl proxy